adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

-- Feature Name: (fill me in with a unique ident, `my_awesome_feature`)
+- Feature Name: Stabilize Arbitray Self Types
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: 2023-05-04
 - RFC PR: [rust-lang/rfcs#0000](https://github.com/rust-lang/rfcs/pull/0000)
 - Rust Issue: [rust-lang/rust#0000](https://github.com/rust-lang/rust/issues/0000)

 # Summary
 [summary]: #summary

-One paragraph explanation of the feature.
+Stabilize the existing unstable "arbitrary self types" feature.

 # Motivation
 [motivation]: #motivation

+TODO - perhaps based on https://medium.com/@adetaylor/the-case-for-stabilizing-arbitrary-self-types-b07bab22bb45

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+TODO

 Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
 That generally means: